Phone: 0114 273 8951

 A Local Authority v W (2018): Represented the Local Authority in a case concerning a non-accidental injury to a child.
 Kate pursued findings despite significant opposition from all of the other parties.
-All of the findings Kate pursued were made.
+All of the findings Kate pursued were made following a contested hearing.

 Kate regularly acts for parents in disputes over contact and residence.
 Kate has experience of acting in applications for child arrangements orders, specific issue orders (e.g. to change a child’s surname) and prohibited steps orders.